jameister/jsonpath/README.md

   supported.
 If you want to write an OCaml program, write an OCaml program.
 - Filter expressions, using a restricted set of operators, like `[?(@.price > 100)]`.
-I might add support for these, but I'm undecided... the syntax is really awful, and this might be a good point to consider writing a full-fledged OCaml program with [Yojson combinators][5] or an [ATD][6].
+I might add support for these, but I'm undecided... the syntax is really awful, and if you feel the need for these filters, it may be a good point to consider writing a real OCaml program with [Yojson combinators][5] or an [ATD][6].

 [1]: http://goessner.net/articles/JsonPath/
 [2]: http://www.w3.org/TR/xpath/